AfricArena forges global partnerships to scale African innovators | IOL Business Report

 The startups attending the conference will also each be receiving credit from AWS as part of their prizes.
 Each startup in attendance, winner or not, will receive $2000 in AWS credit.

-Kerry Petrie, General Manager of Silicon Cape, host ecosystem of AfricArena, states: “It’s such an amazing opportunity for entrepreneurs from all across the continent to connect and share, building bridges that may hold future partnership, export and market opportunities.
+Kerry Petrie, General Manager of Silicon Cape, host ecosystem of AfricArena, stated: “It’s such an amazing opportunity for entrepreneurs from all across the continent to connect and share, building bridges that may hold future partnership, export and market opportunities.
 It builds the visibility of the pan-African community for a local, regional and global stakeholder audience.
-We have to work together to increase investment in African ventures from 1%.
+We have to work together to increase investment in African ventures from 1 percent.
 And AfricArena is playing a pivotal role in making that a reality.”

-Reflecting on the event, Christophe Viarnaud, CEO of AfricArena, expanded on the philosophy behind the conference.
+Reflecting on the event, Christophe Viarnaud, chief executive of AfricArena, expanded on the philosophy behind the conference.

+“AfricArena’s open collaborative Pan-African model, highly inclusive and embarking all categories of investors, ecosystem contributors, and corporates focused on innovation in Africa, has demonstrated very high impact throughout 2018 with 16 events on 3 continents.

 THE WINNERS: